-There’s something strangely alluring to so many people about watching post-apocalyptic movies, much in the same way that there’s such an appeal to checking out abandoned places.
+There’s something strangely alluring to so many people about watching the best post-apocalyptic movies, much in the same way that there’s such an appeal to checking out abandoned places.
 Whether it’s the disquiet or desolation, there’s something inherently interesting about watching the expanses of nothingness and the scattered people within them.

 I’m one such person, someone who will choose to watch the aftermath of the end more than almost any other genre of movie.
 Post-apocalyptic movies hit a note with me that I can’t quite put my finger on, but it all stretches back to my love of zombie movies.
 As worrying as it is to type this out now, I often daydream about how civilisation would look once it crumbles and how humanity would react.

 I’m also keenly aware that, no matter how much training movies have given me, I would not survive long in the post-apocalypse.
 That might have something to do with why I enjoy watching others toil and struggle, then.
 I’m lucky that these movies are still in vogue, but I also have gaming fare like The Last of Us and Fallout to fall back on.
 It’s never been a better time to be a cinematic prepper.

-With that in mind, I’ve decided to reel off some of the best post-apocalyptic movies in no particular order.
-There’s no ranking of worst and best here, it’s just alphabetical so you can keep track of it.
+With that in mind, I’ve decided to reel off some of the best post-apocalyptic movies you should watch.
 As a rule, only one post-apocalyptic movie from a single franchise can be included.
 We’re also going for movies that strictly take place after the end of the world and not during, hence why Day of the Dead gets the nod over Dawn of the Dead.
-If you’re looking for the video game equivalent, we have you covered with the ranking of the best post-apocalyptic games.